How should I pay when traveling in Europe?

 Tips for using your debit card in Europe

-One more note: It’s possible to use a credit card at an ATM to withdraw cash.
-But that’s considered a cash advance and may come with high fees.
-You can check your account terms for information on fees and more when you’re traveling abroad.
+It’s possible to use a credit card at an ATM to withdraw cash.
+But that may come with higher interest rates and fees.

 Can I use a digital wallet in Europe?